Hudson Acquisition I Corp. Ann - GuruFocus.com

 Hudson Acquisition I Corp. is a Delaware corporation incorporated as a blank check company for the purpose of entering into a merger, share exchange, asset acquisition, share purchase, recapitalization, reorganization or similar business combination with one or more businesses or entities.
 The Company's efforts to identify a prospective target business will not be limited to a particular industry or geographic region except that the Company will not consummate an initial business combination with any entity being based in or having the majority of its operations in China (including Hong Kong and Macau).
 The Company affirmatively excludes as an initial business combination with a target company of which financial statements are audited by an accounting firm that the United States Public Company Accounting Oversight Board is unable to inspect for two consecutive years beginning in 2021.

 This press release includes forward-looking statements that involve risks and uncertainties.
-Forward looking statements are statements that are not historical facts.
-Such forward-looking statements, including the successful consummation of the Company's initial public offering, the units, common stock and rights trading on NASDAQ and the search for an initial business combination, are subject to risks and uncertainties, which could cause actual results to differ from the forward-looking statements.
-No assurance can be given that the offering discussed above will be completed on the terms described, or at all, or that the net proceeds of the offering will be used as indicated.
+Forward-looking statements are statements that are not historical facts.
+Such forward-looking statements, including the search for an initial business combination, are subject to risks and uncertainties, which could cause actual results to differ from the forward-looking statements.
+No assurance can be given that the net proceeds of the offering will be used as indicated.
 Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement for the offering filed with the SEC.
 Copies are available on the SEC's website, www.sec.gov.
 The Company expressly disclaims any obligations or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in the Company's expectations with respect thereto or any change in events, conditions or circumstances on which any statement is based, except as may be required by law.

 Jiang Hui